juev/awesome-stars/README.md

 ## [Rust](id:rust)

-- [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) – mirrord lets you easily mirror traffic from your production environment to your development environment.
+- [metalbear-co/mirrord](https://github.com/metalbear-co/mirrord) – By mirroring traffic to and from your machine, mirrord surrounds your local service with a mirror image of its cloud environment.
 - [stepchowfun/toast](https://github.com/stepchowfun/toast) – Containerize your development and continuous integration environments. 🥂
 - [brxken128/dexios](https://github.com/brxken128/dexios) – A secure file encryption utility, written in Rust.
 - [tonarino/innernet](https://github.com/tonarino/innernet) – A private network system that uses WireGuard under the hood.